 The Company acquired a 100% interest in the Mariposa property, Dawson Mining District, Yukon, in 2014.
 Between September 2016 and March 2019, the property was optioned to Four Nines Gold Inc. ("Four Nines").
 The securities referred to in note 3 from Four Nines were received by the Company as part of the option payments.
-Upon termination of the option agreement, Four Nines paid \$50,000 to the Company, which committed to carry out any possible reclamation work on behalf of Four Nines, of which \$600 was carried out during 2021.
-The remaining amount of \$49,400 is recorded as an accrued liability.
-Reclamation activities are planned to continue during 2022.
+Upon termination of the option agreement, Four Nines paid \$50,000 to the Company, which committed to carry out any possible reclamation work on behalf of Four Nines, of which \$600 was carried out during 2021, and \$42,851 during the nine months ended September 30, 2022.
+Unbilled amounts at September 30, 2022, related to this work and the remaining \$6,549 are recorded in accrued liabilities.